Military Forces Abroad

 United States forces in Cuba

-United States Personnel in the U.S. Naval Base Guantanamo Bay receive these plates for use within the base.
+Military license plate United States personnel in the U.S. Naval Base Guantanamo Bay receive these plates for use within the base.
+This plate style was introduced in 1978.
+The stickers show an expiration in October 1986.

 United States forces in France